-- 41. If the absence is due to genuine illness, the issue becomes one of capability and the employer should take a sympathetic and considerate approach.
-When thinking about how to handle these cases, it is helpful to consider: - how soon the employee's health and attendance will improve; - whether alternative work is available; - the effect of the absence on the organisation; - how similar situations in the organisation have been handled in the past; - whether the illness is a result of disability in which case the provisions of the Disability Discrimination Act 1995 will apply; - any suggestions for helping an employee get back to work made by the employee's general practitioner in a Statement of Fitness for Work. - 42.
-The impact of absences will nearly always be greater on small organisations, and they may be entitled to act at an earlier stage than large organisations. - 43.
-In cases of extended sick leave other issues may need to be considered such as whether the individual is disabled and if they have any rights to contractual payments during their absence.
-These can be complicated and specialist advice may be needed.
+- 37. When dealing with absence from work, it is important to determine the reasons why the employee has not been at work.
+If there is no acceptable reason, the matter should be treated as a conduct issue and dealt with as a disciplinary matter. - 38.
+If the absence is due to genuine illness, the issue becomes one of capability, and the employer should take a sympathetic and considerate approach.
+When thinking about how to handle these cases, it is helpful to consider: - how soon the employee's health and attendance will improve; - whether alternative work is available; - the effect of the absence on the organisation; - how similar situations in the organisation have been handled in the past; and - whether the illness is a result of disability in which case the provisions of the Disability Discrimination Act 1995 will apply. - any suggestions for helping an employee get back to work made by the employee's general practitioner in a Statement of Fitness for Work. - 39.
+The impact of absences will nearly always be greater on small organisations, and they may be entitled to act at an earlier stage than large organisations. - 40.
+In cases of extended sick leave both statutory and contractual issues will need to be addressed and specialist advice may be necessary.

-Dealing with particular situations
+Dealing with special situations